Purpose

 In accordance with federal government policy, all organizations – including (but not limited to) private schools, public school districts, government entities, and nonprofit organizations – must provide a valid UEI number* to receive an SCAC grant award.

-*Learn about the new grant requirement: Unique Entity ID (UEI)
+*Learn about the Unique Entity ID (UEI)

 Note: If an applicant organization is using a fiscal agent/receiver, separate UEI numbers must be provided for both the applicant organization and the fiscal agent/receiver.
 Exceptions to separate UEI numbers are organizations run by a local government or a school district.